 Every month, the Academy staff works to compile the statistics about our recruiting and training for the fleet’s informational purposes.
-Let’s take a look at how we did as a fleet in March.
+Let’s take a look at how we did as a fleet in April.

-This first graph shows the number of applications that we have received each month this year.
-During the month of March, the fleet saw five new applications.
-This equates to roughly one new application every six days.
-Looks like we got our usual “February slump” a bit late this year!
+This first graph depicts the number of applications that we have received each month this year.
+During the month of April, the fleet saw seven new applications.
+This number ties with the month of February for the second highest so far this year.
+It is also a strong increase from the previous month.

 The following chart shows how our new members found us, according to their application: